 Degrowth is Popular!

 Below is a list of research, surveys, and poll results showing people's thoughts about degrowth, post-growth and post-capitalist ideas.
 This collection helps debunk the myth that seeking an economy more in harmony with our environment is hugely unpopular and, therefore, unrealistic.
 In fact, the data suggests that a significant number of people are open to, and even support, the idea of prioritising ecological well-being over profits and relentless economic growth.
+Explore or reference the insights below to strengthen your arguments or show others the potential support for degrowth.

 Public Support for Post-Growth